gramaziokohler/clamp_firmware/README.md

 # clamp_firmware
-Firmware for embedded Arduino on remote-controlled actuators (clamps).
+Firmware for embedded Arduino on remote-controlled actuators (clamps / screwdrivers) and remote cameras.

 This repo is part of the [Robotic Assembled Timber Structures with Integral Timber Joints](https://github.com/gramaziokohler/integral_timber_joints) project.

 ## Repo folder structure

-- **/clamp_controller** - Contains one Visual Studio solutions that contains all clamp controller projects.
+- **/clamp_controller** - Contains the Visual Studio solutions that contains all clamp controller projects.
 Sub folder contains different VC++ projects for various controller.
+- **/esp32cam_controller** - Contains the Arduino project for creating a low latency MJPEG wireless camera used for robotic vision during docking movements.
-- **/serial_radio** - Contains one Visual Studio solution for the Serial Radio.
+- **/serial_radio** - Contains the Visual Studio solution for the Serial Radio.
 Sub folder contains different VC++ projects for various dongle firmware.
 - **/libraries** - stores all the internal and external libraries for the c++ compiler.
 Some libraries are written by me and are potentially reusable.
 - **/experiments** - each subfolder stores the scripts and data for validation experiments.
 - **/doc** - Electronics modules and components documentation from original manufactures.